Share

 In a transfer, the cost of the GMP at the relevant age has to be covered by that part of the transfer value monies that can be used for this purpose.
 Often it’s not, because the cost doesn’t actually have to be met until age 60/65.

 Post-1997 funds (when GMP stopped accruing) and additional voluntary contributions can’t be used to cover the GMP cost.
-So just because the total transfer value is higher than the GMP cost at age 60/65 doesn’t necessarily mean that the part of the transfer value that can be used to cover it (sometimes known as the reserved amount) is high enough.
+So just because the total transfer value is higher than the GMP cost at age 60/65 doesn’t necessarily mean the part of the transfer value that can be used to cover it (sometimes known as the reserved amount) is high enough.

 If the GMP cost isn’t covered, the transfer can’t happen.
-The receiving scheme needs confirmation that the GMP cost at 60/65 is covered by the reserved amount.
+The receiving scheme needs confirmation the GMP cost at 60/65 is covered by the reserved amount.

 If the cost isn’t covered the transfer can’t go ahead unless the ceding scheme is willing to increase the transfer value to the point that it is covered.